alystair/pdmd/README.md

 # Programming article properties
 - `usedBy:` (WIP) other articles that utilize this one property/function.
-- `depreciated:` aka:absolete. reason for removal and name of replacement if any exists.
+- `depreciated:` aka:obsolete. reason for removal and name of replacement if any exists.
 Heading/list item titles gain `depreciated` class.
 Date of depreciation prepended automatically if vcs-auto-tags is enabled.

 ## Automatic programming properties
 - `vcs-removed:` git tag/commit removed in, see depreciated.
 - `vcs-added:` git tag/commit introduced in

 # Advanced settings (WIP)
-- auto-link-case-sentitive: default false
+- auto-link-case-sensitive: default false
 - tooltip-length: default 128 characters?
 - vcs-auto-tags: default true
 - disable-tag-index: default false